Welcome to the VarSeq VSClinical AMP Tutorial!

 The next section, Relevant Clinical Assessments results in the CE+3 criteria being selected since this variant has been previously classified as pathogenic in ClinVar as well as previously classified as oncogenic in CiVIC.

 The following sections analyze the impact of the variant on the gene level and since there are multiple pathogenic variants nearby, the NP +1 criteria can be selected.
+Clinvar gets updated quite frequently, so the numbers reflected here may be different than what is current.

 It also turns out that his BRAF variant occur in a cancer hotspot, so we can also select the HR+1 criterion in the Hotspots & Active Binding Sites section.
 This section also shows us that the variant occurs in an active binding site, so the oncogenicity score is increased when adding the AR+1 criterion.